 The U34 at NIDDK

-The NIDDK supports investigator-initiated, multi-center clinical studies through a two-part process:
+The NIDDK supports investigator-initiated, high-risk multi-center clinical (more than one center) studies through a two-part process:

 - Implementation planning phase (U34)

 - Cooperative agreement (U01) to conduct the study